Contraction and Convergence Rates for Discretized Kinetic Langevin Dynamics

 \section{Kinetic Langevin Dynamics}

-We now consider many discretizations of the SDE (\ref{eq:underdamped_langevin}) using a framework established in Sec. \ref{sec:strategy}, where we construct an alternative Euclidean norm in which we can prove contraction (it is not possible to prove contraction in the standard Euclidean norm).
+We now consider several discretization methods for the SDE (\ref{eq:underdamped_langevin}). {The aim is to} construct an alternative Euclidean norm in which we can prove contraction (it is not possible to prove contraction in the standard Euclidean norm).
 Essentially, we convert the problem of proving contraction to the problem of showing that certain matrices are positive definite. {First, in Section \ref{sec:discretisations} we introduce the discretization methods we consider; then in Section \ref{sec:strategy} we provide a framework for proving contraction for these discretizations, and in Section \ref{sec:results} we detail the contraction results for each of the schemes.}